FAQ

 How to make files available for the public

-In case it is planned to share files with the public, e.g. at a presentation site or a public archive, several criteria have to be met.
+If you plan on sharing files with the public, e.g. on a presentation site or a public archive, several criteria have to be met:

 Criteria checked by the software